 InnoDBcan handle multiple sessions all reading and writing to the same table at once, without sacrificing reliability or high performance.
 To get exclusive write access to a set of rows, use the

 SELECT ...
 FOR UPDATEsyntax to lock just the rows you intend to update.

-innodb_file_per_tableoption to put the data and indexes for individual tables into separate files, instead of in a single giant system tablespace.
-This setting is required to use some of the other features, such as table compression and fast truncation.
+innodb_file_per_tableoption to put the data and indexes for individual tables into separate files, instead of the system tablespace.
+This setting is required to use some of the other features, such as table compression.

 Evaluating whether your data and access patterns benefit from the

 --sql_mode=NO_ENGINE_SUBSTITUTIONto prevent tables being created with a different storage engine if there is an issue with the engine specified in the